Frances Hodgson Burnett: Moved to Washington, D.C.

-Return to England
+Return to United Kingdom

-In 1887, Burnett traveled to England for Queen Victoria's Golden Jubilee, which became the first of yearly transatlantic trips from the United States to England.
-Accompanied by her sons, she visited tourist attractions such as Madame Tussaud's Wax Museum in London.
-In her rented rooms, she continued the Tuesday evening salon and soon attracted visitors, meeting Stephen Townsend for the first time.
-Despite her busy schedule, she felt ill from the heat and the crowds of tourists, spending protracted periods in bed.
-With her sons, she moved on to spend the winter in Florence, where she wrote The Fortunes of Philippa Fairfax, the only book to be published in England but not in the United States.
-That winter Sara Crewe or What Happened at Miss Minchin's was published in the United States.
-She would go on to make Sara Crewe into a stage play, and later rewrite the story into A Little Princess.
-In 1888, Burnett returned to Manchester, where she leased a large home off Cromwell Road, had it decorated, and then turned it over to cousins to run as a boarding house, after which she moved to London, where she again took rooms, enjoyed the London season, and prepared Phyllis for production, a stage adaptation of The Fortunes of Philippa Fairfax.
-When the play ran she was disappointed by the bad reviews and turned to socialize.
-During this period she began to see more of Stephen Townsend, whom she had met during the Jubilee year.
+In 1887, Burnett travelled to The United Kingdom for Queen Victoria's Golden Jubilee, which became the first of yearly transatlantic trips from the United States to United Kingdom.
+Accompanied by her sons, Burnett visited tourist attractions such as Madame Tussaud's Wax Museum in London.
+In her rented rooms, Burnett continued the Tuesday evening salon and soon attracted visitors, meeting Stephen Townsend for the first time.
+Despite her busy schedule, Burnett felt ill from the heat and the crowds of tourists, spending protracted periods in bed.
+With her sons, Burnett moved on to spend the winter in Florence, where she wrote The Fortunes of Philippa Fairfax, the only book to be published in United Kingdom but not in the United States.
+That winter, Sara Crewe or What Happened at Miss Minchin's, was published in the United States.
+Burnett would go on to make Sara Crewe into a stage play and later rewrote the story into A Little Princess.
+In 1888, she returned to Manchester, where Burnett leased a large home off Cromwell Road, had it decorated, and then turned it over to cousins to run as a boarding house, after which Burnett moved to London, where she again took rooms, enjoyed the London season, and prepared Phyllis for production, a stage adaptation of The Fortunes of Philippa Fairfax.
+When the play ran, Burnett was disappointed by the bad reviews and turned to socialize.
+During this period, she began to see more of Stephen Townsend, whom Burnett had met during the Jubilee year.

-In December 1890, Burnett's elder son Lionel died from consumption in Paris, which greatly affected her life and her writing.
+In December 1890, Burnett's elder son, Lionel, died from consumption in Paris, which greatly affected her life and her writing.
 Burnett had sought a cure for her son from physicians, also taking him to Germany to visit spas.
-Following his death, before she sank into a deep depression, she wrote in a letter to a friend that her writing was insignificant in comparison to having been the mother of two boys, one of whom died.
-At this time she turned away from her traditional faith in the Church of England and embraced a mix of Spiritualism, New Thought, Christian Science, and others without actually joining any particular church.
-She returned to London, where she sought the distraction of charity work and formed the Drury Lane Boys' Club, hosting an opening in February 1892.
-Also during this period, she wrote a play with a starring role for Stephen Townsend in an attempt to establish his acting career.
-After a two-year absence from her Washington, D.C. home, her husband, and her younger son, Burnett returned there in March 1892, where she continued charity work and began writing again.
+Following his death, before Burnett sank into a deep depression, she wrote in a letter to a friend that her writing was insignificant in comparison to having been the mother of two boys, one of whom died.
+At this time, Burnett turned away from her traditional faith in the Church of England and embraced a mix of Spiritualism, New Thought, Christian Science, and others without actually joining any particular church.
+Burnett returned to London, where she sought the distraction of charity work and formed the Drury Lane Boys' Club, hosting an opening in February 1892.
+Also during this period, Burnett wrote a play with a starring role for Stephen Townsend in an attempt to establish his acting career.
+After a two-year absence from her Washington, D.C. home, Burnett, her husband, and their younger son returned there in March 1892, where she continued charity work and began writing again.
 In 1893, Burnett published an autobiography, devoted to her elder son, titled The One I Knew Best of All.
-Also in that year, she had a set of her books displayed at the Chicago World Fair.
+That same year, she had a set of her books displayed at the Chicago World Fair.